pulp/pulp/docs/sphinx/user-guide/installation.rst

      Pulp in production
    * **server** if you want to change the server's URL components, hostname, or default credentials

+   .. _ssl_validation:

+#.
+Pulp server installation will generate a new CA cert and an SSL cert signed by this CA cert
+   with CN as the hostname of your server under ``/etc/pki/pulp`` directory.
+If you want to configure a different server name in ``/etc/pulp/server.conf`` or you change your hostname after installing Pulp, you will need to regenerate these certs by running ``pulp-gen-ca-certificate``.
+   Expected filename, location and description of these certificates is explained in detail under [security] section in ``/etc/pulp/server.conf``.

 #.
 Initialize Pulp's database.
 It's important to do this before starting Apache or the task workers,
    but you only need to perform this step on one host that has the server package installed.
 Run this as the same user that Apache runs as.
 If Apache or the workers are already running, just restart them::